 BIV201 Development Program

-BIV201 is currently being evaluated in a mid-stage (Phase 2a) small open-label clinical trial in 6 patients with ascites that is refractory (no longer responding to diuretics) or intractable (cannot tolerate diuretic drugs).
-The projected clinical development timeline is shown below (as of mid-2018):
+BIV201 recently completed a Phase 2a small open-label clinical trial in 6 patients with ascites that is refractory (no longer responding to diuretics) or intractable (cannot tolerate diuretic drugs).
+The projected clinical development timeline is shown below (as of mid-2019):

 The Company believes that BIV201 therapy has the potential to dramatically improve the lives of thousands of Americans suffering from ascites due to advanced liver cirrhosis.
 Reducing ascites formation could increase patients’ quality of life and potentially avoid or reduce the number of life-threatening complications.
 However, unless the patient is able to regain liver function (for example, if an alcoholic quits drinking) he or she may eventually require a liver transplant.

 In the United States, BioVie has secured both an Orphan drug designation and a patent covering the use of BIV201 (continuous infusion terlipressin) for the treatment of ascites due to liver cirrhosis.
 BIV201 also has an Orphan drug designation for treating hepatorenal syndrome (HRS).
 The US Food & Drug Administration (FDA) has also granted Fast Track status for BIV201.
 The Company has applied for patent protection around the world.

 Based on terlipressin drug approvals around the world, BIV201 has the potential for future uses to treat other life-threatening conditions resulting from advanced liver cirrhosis, including BEV and HRS as described below.
 Securing marketing approvals for any of these new uses will require well-controlled clinical trials to satisfy the FDA and/or other countries’ regulatory requirements, none of which have commenced at this time.